-Studies indicate many business owners are not prepared to exit their business.
-Despite the fact that owners know the importance of having a plan, many fail to put a plan in place.
-Lack of planning leaves owners unprepared for unforeseen medical events, unsolicited offers from buyers, and does not allow for the vetting of all exit options.
+Studies indicate that many business owners are not adequately prepared to exit their businesses.
+Despite understanding the importance of having an exit plan, a significant number fail to implement one.
+This lack of planning leaves owners vulnerable and unprepared for unforeseen medical events, unsolicited offers from buyers, and limits their ability to thoroughly explore all exit options.

 How to Exit Successfully